benpapouchado/turtle_ui/README.md

 UI ios app

 Work in progress:
-Intended to be an application for tracking workouts and general fitness.
+Intended to be an application for creating and taking quizzes

 Technologies used: React-native expo, Typescript